Governor's Cup (Missouri): 1968–1987: Cardinals and Chiefs

-1996–2015
+1996–2015: Chiefs and Rams

 When the Los Angeles Rams relocated to St. Louis, the rivalry among Missourians re-emerged.
 Both the Rams and the Chiefs possessed the two most productive offenses in the NFL in the early 2000s, and the meetings often resulted in shootouts.
 Former Rams coach Dick Vermeil was hired by the Chiefs in 2001 after he had won Super Bowl XXXIV with the Rams with one of the NFL's most powerful offensive squads in history.
 Once the Chiefs created their own high-powered offense with the arrival of Vermeil, the rivalry became even more exciting.
 In often meaningless preseason games, the Chiefs and Rams gave all their energy to secure the Governor's Cup, their spot as the best offense in the league, and bragging rights for their respective city in Missouri.

-Dick Vermeil faced off against his old coaching buddies with the Rams - including his offensive coordinator of "The Greatest Show on Turf", Mike Martz, who succeeded Vermeil for the Rams head coaching job.
+Dick Vermeil faced off against his old coaching staff with the Rams – including his offensive coordinator of "The Greatest Show on Turf", Mike Martz, who succeeded Vermeil for the Rams head coaching job.

-St. Louis Cardinals vs. Kansas City Chiefs

-All-Time pre-season results

-The Chiefs and Cardinals met every pre-season to determine the best NFL team in Missouri.
-The Chiefs lead the pre-season series 13–6–1.

-The 1972 meeting was the first event in Arrowhead Stadium, which opened despite continuing construction.

-All-Time regular season results

-Note: The Governor's Cup was awarded between the Chiefs and the St. Louis Cardinals from 1968 through 1987, the Cardinals' final season in St. Louis.
+Rams return to Los Angeles

+Chiefs owner Clark Hunt helped engineer the Rams' return to Los Angeles, their home from 1946–94, in January 2016, when he was the sole dissenting vote for a proposal which would have allowed the Raiders and Chargers to move to a new stadium in Carson.
+Hunt and Cowboys owner Jerry Jones then brokered a deal to allow the Rams to move back to California, where owner Stan Kroenke would construct a new stadium in Inglewood.
+The substitute proposal was approved 30–2, with the Raiders and Chargers voting no. The Chargers moved to Los Angeles in 2017, then became tenants of the Rams' stadium in 2020.